APCSPrinciples/LED_IOT/README.md

 You should now be able to turn the LED on and off from the remote computer using the remote pad

 ### Step 6: Capture some packets of communication
 Start the wireshark program.
 While it is running, turn the LED on and off.
-You should see `http` packets that are traveling back and forth between the computer with the Arduino and the remote pad.
+You should see `http` packets that are being sent from remote pad to control the LED remotely.
 You should be able to see the X and Y coordinates in the data packets.
 ![](IOT8.png)

 ### Step 7: Submit the finished program